 Manu Chakravarthy, M.D., Ph.D.

-Senior Vice President of Clinical Development, Chief Medical Officer
+Executive Vice President of Clinical Development, Chief Medical Officer

 In this position, he provides strategic direction and oversight for Axcella’s clinical research and development activities, including the execution of a variety of clinical trials across several indications.
 Dr. Chakravarthy brings a deep commitment to innovation and translational medicine with an unwavering focus to address serious unmet medical needs by translating breakthrough discoveries into the clinic, and meaningfully improve human health.